My top 10 tips to manage the holiday season after the loss of your baby

 Remember that losing a pregnancy, no matter how early in the pregnancy that was, is still a loss.
 So it is ok to mourn.

 Grieving is a natural and healthy process that helps us comes to term with the event.

-If your close circle of family and friends have never experienced a pregnancy loss, they may not really understand what you are going through.
+If your close circle of family and friends have never experienced a miscarriage, an abortion or a stillbirth, they may not really understand what you are going through.

 So opening up to them about how you feel, or what you wish they would do / stop doing should make them be more supportive.

-I remember asking a few close friends if I could show them pictures of my stillborn daughter, because it helped me grieve to be able to share and talk about Amélie as a real person, as a normal baby.
+I remember asking a few close friends if I could show them pictures of my stillborn daughter.
+Even though it was hard to ask, because the pictures were confronting, it gave me a powerful opportunity to acknowledge that my daughter Amélie – in this instance – was a real person, a baby who actually DID exist!